rfzahid/minimal-mistakes/_pages/about.md

 permalink: /about/
 ---

-I am in pursuit of Masters in Computer Science with specialization in the field of Machine Learning & Artificial Intelligence.
-I have a Bachelors degree in Information Technology with work experience of 6 months as a Software Engineer.
+I am currently pursuing Masters in Computer Science at IIT Bombay.
+I have a Bachelors degree in Information Technology with work experience of 7 months as a Software Engineer.

 ## More Information